 DirectX Tool Kit

 DirectXMath is a library of math functions that is optimized for use with DirectX applications.
-It provides a set of vector and matrix classes, as well as a variety of math functions, that are designed to work efficiently with modern CPUs and GPUs.
+It provides a set of vector and matrix classes, as well as a variety of math functions, that are designed to work efficiently with modern Central Processing Units (CPUs) and Graphics Processing Units (GPUs).

 The vector and matrix classes in DirectXMath are designed to be used with hardware acceleration, such as SIMD instructions and vectorized math libraries, to provide high-performance math operations.
 The library includes support for 2D, 3D, and 4D vectors and matrices, as well as quaternions and colors.